 - Alcohol tolerance

 - How much you drink

 - How often you drink

 - If alcohol has been used with other drugs

 When Does Alcohol Withdrawal Start?

-If you have consumed a drink a short while ago and you are sweating and feel shaky, and growing increasingly agitated or anxious, you likely are in the initial stages of alcohol withdrawal.
+If you have consumed a drink a short while ago and are sweating and feel shaky, and feel yourself growing increasingly agitated or anxious, you likely are in the initial stages of alcohol withdrawal.
 Some physical symptoms include: